Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Run data-quality checks on one schema or table' and lists specific checks like null-rate spikes, missing primary keys, etc. This distinguishes it from sibling tools like whodb_query or whodb_columns, which have different purposes.
+The description clearly states it runs data-quality checks on one schema or table and lists specific issues (null-rate spikes, missing primary keys, etc.).
+This distinguishes it from sibling tools like whodb_query or whodb_suggestions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.